-My first yoga teacher training was a short intensive at Core Power Yoga in Boulder, Colorado.
-I connected to the physicality and thought teaching yoga would help me survive financially as a dancer.
-I wasn’t necessarily looking to be a yogi.
-But teaching movement, that I could do.
-I spent most of my twenties dancing on stages, teaching yoga, and training to be an Alexander Technique teacher.
-I taught in the dance department at a major university, and I even won an award as “the person on campus who most impacted first-year students.”
 At some point my yoga practice began to deepen and I sensed the pull of something more.
 So I moved west.
-It was in sunny California that I found my footing and started to really hone my offering.
+It was in sunny California that I found my footing.
+I began to refine my voice, weaving somatics, presence, and breath into everything I offered.
 Ten years of integration and adventure.
 But the pandemic changed everything.
 I never thought of myself as an online yoga teacher, but then that changed too.
 Especially after becoming a Mama.

 Currently, I live in the midwest with my growing family.
 I teach locally, lead retreats abroad, and hold space in living rooms wherever people happen to be.